ABOUT ME

 Eleonora Carpi

-I am a dance movement psychotherapist and clinical supervisor based in South East London.
-I qualified in Dance Movement Psychotherapy (MA) at Roheampton University in 2017, and I completed the one year Diploma in Creative Approaches to Supervision at the London Centre for Psychodrama in 2021.
+I qualified in Dance Movement Psychotherapy (MA) at Roheampton University in 2017, and I completed the one year Diploma in Creative Approaches to Supervision at the

 My background